oracle/weblogic-kubernetes-operator/site/quickstart.md

 ## Prerequisites
 For this exercise, you’ll need a Kubernetes cluster.
 If you need help setting one up, check out our [cheat sheet](k8s_setup.md).

 The operator uses Helm to create and deploy necessary resources and then run the operator in a Kubernetes cluster.
-For Helm installation and usage information, see [Using operator Helm charts](install.md).
+For Helm installation and usage information, see [Install Helm and Tiller](install.md#install-helm-and-tiller).

 You should clone this repository to your local machine so that you have access to the various sample files mentioned throughout this guide: